-I had never been to The Netherlands before, however it was my first choice when I had to choose my Erasmus destination.
+I had never been to The Netherlands before, however, it was my first choice when I had to choose my Erasmus destination.
 I’ve always been fascinated by Nordic countries because of their landscapes and sceneries.
 I have also to say that before leaving I had some prejudices and stereotypes against North-European citizens: I always thought that they were detached, impassive and serious people, always focused on their own.
-However now I’m extremely happy to admit that I was absolutely wrong!
+However, now I’m extremely happy to admit that I was absolutely wrong!
 Dutch people are wonderful, nice, fun, friendly and easygoing!
 I expected to find permanently bad weather and I already knew that Dutch people ride their bikes to go around.
-However, reality was completely different from what I imagined.
-There were more bikes than people, and some parking were reserved only to bikes.
+However, the reality was completely different from what I imagined.
+There were more bikes than people, and some parking was reserved only for bikes.

 Den Haag has a lot to offer in terms of museums and buildings too.
-During a field trip we visited the Historical Museum of The Hague and it was an amazing gig!
+During a field trip, we visited the Historical Museum of The Hague and it was an amazing gig!
 We visited the prisons, the room of tortures… super cool stuff, don’t you think?!
 (Thank God I was born in 1993).
-Another thing that in my opinion is awesome, it’s a kind of long a long laddered bench called “the Step” located near Grondwetbank, where engraved on the marble there are these word:
+Another thing that in my opinion is awesome, it’s a kind of long laddered bench called “the Step” located near Grondwetbank, where engraved on the marble there is these word:

 “All the people in the Netherlands must be treated in the same way in any similar case.
 Discrimination for religious reasons, personal certainties, for political, racial, sexual or for any other reason of this sort, it is forbidden.”

 This sentence perfectly describes the Dutch way of thinking.
 What I was continuously perceiving, and which was shocking me in a positive way, was exactly this, the fact of not being judged nor being stared at in a bad way for no reason, this mattered to me but also to everybody else!
 Everyone could express oneself freely and this is exactly what made my Erasmus much better.